adonespitogo/remove-if-env/README.md

 if (removeIfEnv.PROD) {
   console.log(
     'This code block executes in development but will be striped out \
-      when compiling with PROD=true ttsc'
+      when compiling with PROD=true tsc'
   )
 }
 ```